 15.1 IndemnitySiteMinder indemnifies and will hold the Customer harmless against any claim that the Products, or the Customer’s use of the Products in accordance with this Agreement, infringes the Intellectual Property Rights of a third party (Indemnity Claim).

 15.2 NotificationSiteMinder has no liability in respect of an Indemnity Claim under clause 15.1 unless the Customer complies with the following conditions:

 - as soon as reasonably practicable after becoming aware of an Indemnity Claim and in any event within 5 Business Days, the Customer must notify SiteMinder in writing, providing details of the Indemnity Claim;

-- the Customer must assign absolutely to SiteMinder the right to defend or compromise any claim, acting in its absolute discretion.
+- the Customer must fully assign to SiteMinder the right to defend or compromise any claim, acting in its absolute discretion.

-- When a dispute arises, the disputing party must give a notice in writing to the other party setting out in reasonable detail the nature of the dispute.
+- When a dispute arises, the disputing party must give notice in writing to the other party setting out in detail the nature of the dispute.

 - The parties must use reasonable endeavours and act in good faith to resolve the dispute notified under clause (a) by negotiation between a senior manager of each of them.

 - If senior managers of the parties have not resolved any dispute within 20 Business Days of notification of the dispute, either party may take such additional action as it deems necessary to resolve the dispute, including initiating legal proceedings.

 16.2 Interlocutory reliefNothing in this clause 16 prevents a party from seeking urgent interlocutory relief from a court at any time.